 - Patricia Roberts, Speech Language Pathologist, M.S, CCC-SLP -

 Pat received her undergraduate degree from Wesleyan College in Macon, Georgia in Business Administration.
 She received her Masters of Science in Speech-Language Pathology from the University of Alabama in Tuscaloosa in 1992.
-She has worked as a Speech-Language Pathologist for 23 years.
+She has worked as a Speech-Language Pathologist for over 23 years.

 Pat has experience in the public schools from her position in the Chatham County public school system.
 She loves working with children and helping them gain new communication skills.
 She enjoys spending her free time with her four children.